cartesi/docs/cartesi-rollups/main-concepts.md

 ### Cartesi Nodes

-As explained before, [Cartesi Machines](/machine/intro) provide DApp developers with an environment in which large scale verifiable computations can be executed.
+As explained before, [Cartesi Machines](/machine/intro) provide dApp developers with an environment in which large scale verifiable computations can be executed.
 These machines are integrated with the on-chain smart contracts by a _middleware_ that manages and controls the communication between them.
 As such, this middleware is responsible for first reading data from the layer-1 smart contracts, then sending them to the machine to be processed, and finally publishing their results back to the blockchain.

 The _Cartesi Node_ is the layer-2 component that consists of the combination of the Cartesi Machine and this middleware, and can be used by anyone interested in the rollups state of affairs.
 Put simply, Cartesi Nodes play a role that is similar to what Geth does on the Ethereum ecosystem: execution and retrieval of information.